Posted on

 Option 2: Bring your appliance to a scrap metal recycler

-Not only is this free, but some recyclers may even offer small amounts of money based on the weight of your appliance.
+Not only is this free, but some recyclers may offer small amounts of money based on the weight of your items.

 Option 3: Check if the manufacturer has a recycling program